 We accept the Bible, including the 39 books of the Old Testament and the 27 books of the New Testament, as the written Word of God.
-The Bible is an essential and infallible record of God’s self-disclosure to mankind.
+The Bible is the essential and infallible record of God’s self-disclosure to mankind.
 Being given by God, the Scriptures are both fully and verbally inspired by God.
 Therefore, as originally given, the Bible is free of error.
 All believers are exhorted to study the Scriptures and diligently apply them to their lives.
-The Scriptures are the authoritative and normative rule and guide of all Christian life, practice and doctrine.
-They are totally sufficient and must not be added to, superseded or changed by later tradition, extra-biblical revelation or worldly wisdom.
-Every doctrinal formulation, whether of creed, confession or theology, must be put to the test of the full counsel of God in Holy Scripture.
+The Scriptures are the authoritative and normative rule and guide of all Christian life, practice, and doctrine.
+They are totally sufficient and must not be added to, superseded, or changed by later tradition, extra-biblical revelation, or worldly wisdom.
+Every doctrinal formulation, whether of creed, confession, or theology, must be put to the test of the full counsel of God in Holy Scripture.

 (2 Timothy 3:15-17; 2 Peter 1:19-21; Romans 15:4; Psalm 19:7-11; Deuteronomy 4:2; Revelation 22:18-19)

-There is one God: infinite, eternal, unchangeable, almighty and perfect in holiness, truth and love.
-In the unity of the godhead, there are three Persons, Father, Son and Holy Spirit, co-existent, co-equal, and co-eternal.
+There is one God: infinite, eternal, unchangeable, almighty, and perfect in holiness, truth, and love.
+In the unity of the godhead, there are three Persons, Father, Son, and Holy Spirit, who are co-existent, co-equal, and co-eternal.
 By His word and for His glory, God freely and supernaturally created the world out of nothing.
 God rules over all and is the only Sovereign.
-In His grace God the Father sent His Son Jesus Christ to save sinners.
+In His grace, God the Father sent His Son Jesus Christ to save sinners.
 The Son, in obedience to the Father, became a man and accomplished our redemption through the shedding of His blood and His death on the cross.
-The Holy Spirit convicts the world of sin, righteousness and judgment.
-The Holy Spirit is the Person that regenerates, indwells and seals the believer.
+The Holy Spirit convicts the world of sin, righteousness, and judgment.
+The Holy Spirit is the Person that regenerates, indwells, and seals the believer.

 (Deuteronomy 6:4; Jeremiah 10:10; Genesis 17:1; 1 John 5:7; Matthew 2:18-20; John 1:1,2,14,18; John 15:26; 1 Corinthians 8:6; Ephesians 1:3-14)